 The D-2 and E-1 warrants, on the other hand, do not expire upon the consummation of the Company's initial public offering.
 Accordingly, no assumptions are made regarding exercise by investors.
 Furthermore, pursuant to their terms, if at any time the entire class of Series D-2 and E-1 preferred shares is converted into Ordinary Shares, then the warrant shall automatically be deemed exercisable into Ordinary Shares.
-Pursuant to the Company's initial public offering, the entire class of Series D-2 and E-1 preferred shares shall be converted into Ordinary Shares.
+Pursuant to the Company's articles of association currently in effect, upon the consummation of the Company's initial public offering, the entire class of Series D-2 and E-1 preferred shares shall be converted into Ordinary Shares.